-Does your facility or project have portable fire extinguishers, fall protection, or overhead cranes?
+Does your facility or project have portable fire extinguishers or fall protection?

 Do you need certified and competent personnel to perform the required regulatory inspections?
 Many of our clients rely on us to assist them with this and that is where Inter-Mountain Safety & Rescue, LLC can help!

 Portable Fire Extinguisher Maintenance, Inspection and Testing

 Employers must inspect, maintain and test all portable fire extinguishers in accordance with 29 CFR 1910.157(e) and (f).

 Portable fire extinguishers must be visually inspected monthly per 29 CFR 1910.157(e)(2).